paulsinclair51/briteTest/docs/md/Documentation_Guide.md

 ## 2. Documents

-The following are the user and contributor documents.
+The following are the user and contributor documents:

 **User documentation**: